Mark Salas

-Mark Bruce Salas (born March 8, 1961) is a former professional catcher who played in Major League Baseball from 1984-1991.
+Mark Bruce Salas (born March 8, 1961) is an American former professional baseball catcher who played in Major League Baseball from 1984-1991.
 Salas, who is of Mexican descent, also worked for the Chicago White Sox as a bullpen catcher.

 St. Louis Cardinals

 Salas was drafted out of Nogales High School in La Puente, California by the St. Louis Cardinals in the eighteenth round of the 1979 Major League Baseball draft.
 After five seasons in their farm system, Salas debuted with the Cards on June 19, 1984 against the Montreal Expos.
 With one out in the ninth, Salas connected for a pinch hit double.
 He collected his first career run batted in in his next game against the Chicago Cubs.
 From there, Salas fell into an 0 for 17 slump, and was demoted to the triple A Louisville Redbirds.
 After the season, he was selected by the Minnesota Twins in the rule 5 draft.